 Mid and West Wales Fire and Rescue Authority is responsible for ensuring that its business is conducted in accordance with the law and appropriate standards, and that public money is safeguarded and appropriately accounted for, and used economically, efficiently and effectively.
 In discharging this accountability, members and senior officers are responsible for putting in place appropriate arrangements for the governance of the Fire & Rescue Authority's affairs and the stewardship of the resources at its disposal.
-To this end, Mid and West Wales Fire and Rescue Authority has approved and adopted a code of corporate governance, which is consistent with the principles and reflects the requirements of the CIPFA/SOLACE Framework Corporate Governance in Local Government: A Keystone for Community Governance.
+To this end, Mid and West Wales Fire and Rescue Authority has approved and adopted a code of corporate governance, which is consistent with the principles and reflects the requirements of the CIPFA/SOLACE Framework 'Delivering Good Governance in Local Government'.
 A copy of the code can be found on our website www.mawwfire.gov.uk or can be obtained from Mid and West Wales Fire and Rescue Authority, Fire Brigade Headquarters, Lime Grove Avenue, Carmarthen SA31 1SP.

-During the year 2012/13 the Authority has reviewed its management and reporting arrangements to enable it to satisfy itself that its approach to Corporate Governance is both adequate and effective in practice.
+During the year 2013/14 the Authority has reviewed its management and reporting arrangements to enable it to satisfy itself that its approach to Corporate Governance is both adequate and effective in practice.
 Specifically it has given the Clerk to the Authority the responsibility for overseeing the implementation and monitoring of the Code, reviewing its operation in practice and reporting annually to the Authority on compliance with the Code and any changes that may be necessary to maintain and ensure its effectiveness.

-In addition the Authority's Director of Resources (through the internal audit service) has been given the responsibility to review independently and report to the Authority annually, to provide assurance on the adequacy and effectiveness of the Code and the extent of compliance with it.
+In addition the Authority's Director of Resources (through the internal and external audit service) has been given the responsibility to review independently and report to the Authority annually, to provide assurance on the adequacy and effectiveness of the Code and the extent of compliance with it.
 On the basis of the reports of the Clerk and Director of Resources arising from their reviews of the Authority's Corporate Governance arrangements, we are satisfied that these are adequate and operating effectively.
+This statement should be read in conjunction with the attached report on Corporate Governance.

 The Authority is seeking to continually improve the effectiveness of its arrangements for the governance of the Authority's affairs.
-We will review continued compliance with the Code as part of our next annual review.
+We will review continued compliance with the Code as part of our next annual review, and are satisfied that steps taken to address the need for improvements identified in this years review will be monitored.

 Signed:

-Councillor Roy Llewellyn, Chair of the Fire Authority
+Councillor D.G.Thomas, Chair of the Fire Authority

 Signed:

-Richard Smith.
-Chief Fire Officer
+C.Davies, Chief Fire Officer